mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 128 - Non English Coding/readme.md

 // This is the standard set

 var moreElements = new MultiSet();
-// We defined a multiset in English
+// You defined a multiset in English

 moreElements.add('hello');
 moreElements.add('hello');